 - Selling nutritional supplements, beverages and cosmetic products

-To provide services specialising in fitness training, beauty and sun bed treatments, it would be advisable that staff have completed a recognised course of study and training in order to carry out this work.
+To provide services specialising in fitness training, beauty and sun bed treatments, it is advisable that staff have completed a recognised course of study and training in order to carry out this work.

-Guidelines on the safe management of a gym or fitness room can be found here, in section 5.4.
+Guidelines on the safe management of a gym or fitness room can be found in the HSA’s, Safe Hospitality guide (section 5.4).

 The use of sunbeds in Ireland is regulated under The Public Health (Sunbeds) Act 2014, (No. 12 of 2014) through the Department of Health.

 Business owners are required to be aware of the relevant provisions within the Act and are required to notify the Health Service Executive when providing the use of a sunbed or when selling/hiring sunbeds.
 This notification process can be done through the online portal system.